 As mentioned above, the only way to diagnose a food intolerance and find the compound responsible is by an elimination diet followed by a challenge procedure closely supervised by a health professional.

-Once a diagnosis has been made, a clinical history may help identify the role of diet and any other factors that may make your symptoms worse, for example exercise.
-The only way to treat a food intolerance is to either avoid the foods that cause symptoms, or to eat them les often and in smaller amounts.
-In some cases, reintroduction can be trialled under the supervision of your health care professional, such as with a lactose intolerance.
+Once a diagnosis has been made, a clinical history may help identify the role of diet and any other factors that may make your symptoms worse, for example, exercise.
+The only way to treat a food intolerance is to either avoid the foods that cause symptoms or to eat them less often and in smaller amounts.
+In some cases, reintroduction can be trialled under the supervision of your health care professional, such as with lactose intolerance.

 The information in this article has been adapted from: